-$$Power(\alpha) = F{H_1} \left( F{H_0}^{-1}(\alpha) \right) \tag{3}$$ student-t distributions as visualized in Figure 1.
-It first calculates the pooled standard deviation, using Equation 4, by averaging the standard deviations $\sigma$ of both distributions.
+$$Power(\alpha) = F{H_1}\left(F{H_0}^{-1}(\alpha)\right) \tag{3}$$

+The power calculations require the cumulative distribution function F. However, the underlying distributions of the calculated feature impacts are unknown.
+In addition, calculating F heuristically does not enable calculating the required iteration hyperparameter, which is the goal of the automatic mode.
+Powershap circumvents this by mapping the underlying distributions to two standard student-t distributions as visualized in Figure 1.
+It first calculates the pooled standard deviation, using Equation 4, by averaging the standard deviations σ of both distributions.
 It then calculates the distance d between these two distributions, also called the effect size, in terms of this pooled standard deviation using the Cohen's d effect size as detailed in Equation 5 [12].
-Now, it is possible to define two standard student-t distributions with distance $\sqrt{I} \cdot d$ apart and I-1 degrees of freedom, where I is the amount of powershap iterations.
-The standard central student-t $F{CT}$ and non-central student-t $F{NCT}$ cumulative distribution functions are then used to calculate the power of the statistical test according to Equation 6.
-This equation can in turn be used in a heuristic algorithm to solve for I. Powershap uses the solve-power implementation of statsmodels to determine the required I from the TTestPower equation using brentq expansion for a provided required power [17].
+Now, it is possible to define two standard student-t distributions with distance $\sqrt{I} \cdot d$ apart and I-1degrees of freedom, where I is the amount of powershap iterations.
+The standard central student-t F{CT} and non-central student-t F{NCT} cumulative distribution functions are then used to calculate the power of the statistical test according to Equation 6.
+This equation can in turn be used in a heuristic algorithm to solve for I. Powershap uses the solve_power implementation of statsmodels to determine the required I from the TTestPower equation using brentq expansion for a provided required power [17].
 The powershap pseudocode for the calculation of the effect size, power, and required iterations is shown in Algorithm 3.